Community Research Program

 (Please create a MyBC account to access and complete the application)

-- 7 academic credits (may fulfill requirements for the Asian American studies concentration or African and African Diaspora studies program)
+- 7 academic credits (may fulfill requirements for the Asian American studies concentration, African and African Diaspora studies program or Sociology)

 - Designed for cultural diversity credit

 Students are required to complete all aspects of the program to receive a Certificate of Completion and course credit, which include: